ZILtoid1991/Uberverse/characters/Lilly Bathory-Nagy.md

 * Eye color: Blue
 * Hair color: White
-* Occupation: Final-year High-school student, entreprenur of a failing company (after father's death, for a few months), Brotherhood member under the name "Selene" (after saving Viktor Szalontai the second time)
+* Occupation: Final-year High-school student, entreprenur of a failing company (after father's death, for a few months), Brotherhood member under the name "Lilith" (after saving Viktor Szalontai the second time)
 * Status as monster: Born to a vampire mother and a powerless father.
 Has the regular vampire strengths and weaknesses.
 Other powers include healing (which is most likely her regenerative powers being used on others) and telekinesis.
 * Other abilities: Lock picking, hacking security systems, martial arts.